 By the way, if you want to view the conventional context menu for an icon on the taskbar, hold the Shift key while right-clicking the icon.
 This is particularly useful for configuring any folder shortcuts you’ve pinned there.
 And this is just one of the many useful keyboard shortcuts you can use with the taskbar.

 When you’ve pinned items to a jump list, those items appear separately from recent items.
 All you have to do is click one of them to open that folder.
 And of course, exactly what you see on a jump list depends on the app.
 Apps like Notepad or Microsoft Word show recently opened files.
 A jump list for your browser might show favorite sites and provide actions for opening new tabs or windows.

 By default, Windows 10 shows about 12 recent items in jump lists.
 In previous versions of Windows, you could increase or decrease that number easily through taskbar properties.
 Windows 10, for some reason, does not have this feature easily accessible.
 You can, however, change the number of items shown on jump lists with a quick Registry hack.

-The Cortana search box takes up a lot of room on the taskbar and you don’t actually need it to do your searching.
-Even without it, if you press the Windows key and start typing, you’ll get the same search experience.
+The Cortana icon and search box take up a lot of room on the taskbar, and you don’t need either to do your searching.
+Even without them, if you press the Windows key and start typing, you’ll get the same search experience.
 If you want to perform a voice search—normally accessed by clicking the microphone icon in the search box—you just have to press Windows+C on your keyboard instead.